andrearebucini/andrearebucini.github.io/_pages/about.md

     </a>
   </p>
   <p class="publication-meta">
-    A. Rebucini, <a href="https://unibg.unifind.cineca.it/individual?uri=http%3A%2F%2Firises.unibg.it%2Fresource%2Fperson%2F3333" target="_blank" rel="noopener noreferrer">F. Origo</a>, <a href="https://www.unimib.it/francesca-schionato" target="_blank" rel="noopener noreferrer">F. Schionato</a>, and <a href="https://unibg.unifind.cineca.it/individual?uri=http%3A%2F%2Firises.unibg.it%2Fresource%2Fperson%2F80828" target="_blank" rel="noopener noreferrer">F.S.
+    with <a href="https://unibg.unifind.cineca.it/individual?uri=http%3A%2F%2Firises.unibg.it%2Fresource%2Fperson%2F3333" target="_blank" rel="noopener noreferrer">F. Origo</a>, <a href="https://www.unimib.it/francesca-schionato" target="_blank" rel="noopener noreferrer">F. Schionato</a>, and <a href="https://unibg.unifind.cineca.it/individual?uri=http%3A%2F%2Firises.unibg.it%2Fresource%2Fperson%2F80828" target="_blank" rel="noopener noreferrer">F.S.
 Romolo</a> · <em>International Journal of Drug Policy</em>, 122, 104238, 2023
   </p>
 </div>